 Culinary Arts is a one-year certificate program designed for the individual seeking training to become employed as an entry-level cook.
-The student will receive instruction in basic hot food cooking techniques, knife skills, healthy cuisine, garde manger, baking and pastry, soup and sauce making, as well as American regional and international cuisines.
-Students also earn the ServSafe Food Protection Manager Certificate.
+This program includes instruction in basic hot food cooking techniques, knife skills, healthy cuisine, garde manger, baking and pastry, soup and sauce making, as well as American regional and international cuisines.
+The curriculum includes the ServSafe Food Protection Manager Certificate.
 The Culinary Arts certificate, coupled with work experience and additional classroom instruction, can lead to certification by the American Culinary Federation.